Technical Debt is Cheap

 You still need to know what you’re doing.

-These tools amplify what you already know.
-They take the grunt work.
-The tedious refactoring, the boilerplate, the repetitive transformations.
-They compress hours into minutes.
-Solo developers can tackle projects that used to need teams.
+AI tools amplify what you already know.
+They take the grunt work—the tedious refactoring, the boilerplate, the repetitive transformations—and compress hours into minutes.
+But Claude didn’t replace my judgment.
+I made every architectural decision.
+I validated every change.

 You have a project gathering dust.
 You know the one.
 Too scary to touch, too expensive to rewrite.